PhoenixRem1x/PongC/README.md

 # PongC
-game - Compiled on WSL, may need the SDL2 libraries to function game.exe - Should be an all-in-one exe and shouldn't need additional libraries
+game - Compiled on WSL, may need the SDL2 libraries to function \n game.exe - Should be an all-in-one exe and shouldn't need additional libraries

 # Controls